Saskatchewan care home where elderly man was allegedly attacked suspended after inspection

 A Saskatchewan care home where an elderly man was allegedly attacked is suspended from taking on hospital patients following a recent inspection of the facility.

-The Ministry of Health says it discovered eight infractions at Diamond House.
+The Ministry of Health says it discovered eight infractions at Diamond House in Warman, a city located just north of Saskatoon.

 Inspectors found Diamond House does not have "sufficient care staff on duty" and has not reported serious incidents within the past year.